BernardoAR/BernardoAR/README.md

 ### Hello!
 I'm Bernardo 👋

-## I'm a developer and Information System undergraduated
+## I'm a developer and I have a degree on Information System

 - 💻 I'm currently working on SGTxai at São Borja - Brazil;
 - 📚 I'm currently learning Docker, VueJS and getting better with Regex;